dsanson/Pandoc.tmbundle/Support/doc/cheatsheet.markdown

 # Paragraphs and line breaks

 -   A paragraph is one or more lines of text separated by a blank line.
--   A line that ends with two spaces or one escaped space indicates a manual line break.
+-   A line that ends with two spaces, or a line that ends with an escaped new-line (a backslash followed by a carriage return) indicates a manual line break.

 # Italics, bold, superscript, subscript, strikeout